teiResa/teiresa.github.io/about.md

 ---

 <<<<<<< Updated upstream
-Resa Balsdon is a self-taught "travelling programmer" from Canada, with Intentions to study Electrical Engineering in the future.
+Resa Balsdon is a self-taught "travelling programmer" from Canada, with Intentions to study Electrical/Robotics Engineering in the future.
 Her studies have followed her around Canada and China, and to Macau, the USA, and Hong Kong.
 =======
 R